ilicloudy/ilicloudy.github.io/about.markdown

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+I started this site as I am excited to be part of this community.
+Sharing is the only for us to go forward.
+You can find out some of my posts in my site at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /